 The Royal Free Hospital Pharmacy Manufacturing Unit will procure active Milpharm Limited branded (PL 16363/0584) 50 mg sertraline tablets and provide a matching placebo tablet both identical in colour, shape and size- white capsule shaped, film coated tablets debossed with 'A' on one side and score line in between '8' and '1' on the other side.
-The tablets will be packaged in HDPE bottles and dispensed according to the randomisation schedule.
-Labelling will be fully Annex 13 compliant and in a blinded fashion.
+The tablets will be packaged in HDPE bottles.
+Labelling will be fully Annex 13 compliant.
+The MTC pharmacies will be unblinded.